streeetlamp/Intro-to-the-Internet-of-Things/content/post/discussion-1-notes.md

 +++
 date = "2016-01-27T12:31:33-05:00"
 description = ""
-title = "1-26 Discussion Notes"
+title = "Intro Discussion Notes"
 +++

 #### Rundown and notes from our in-class discussion on 1-26